SAURABHRAI110/saurabhcrai.com/articles/the-good-the-bad-my-four-years-of-college-life.md

 There are things that just come to me naturally, and there are those that just not, for that I put a lot of extra effort.
 I got into design, I worked on it.
 Put hours days months.
 Learned it, practiced it, done lots of actual work in this.
 Never have thought this is what I will be passionate about.
 Now I look back and I think the ride was a rollercoaster.
 Everything once I learned, paying off these days.

 I should add this when you find something you genuinely just love to do for the sake of doing it, it will always feel good.
-Do all things with love or just love the things you do.
+Do all things with love.

 ### Learn People Behavior

 This was the thing I learned during those days, I had to, if not my mind would have blown away.
-Accept this, every people is self-centered, it's just a matter of how much.
+Accept this, every person is self-centered, it's just a matter of how much.
 Everything one does have a driving force that makes them do what they do.
 People sometimes do things that make you so much angry at them.
 You want them to change their behavior towards you, but they will not.
-Its their natural way.
-Its their behavior pattern.
+It's their natural way.
+It's their behavior pattern.
 Knowing it and accepting it will keep you calm and give you a set of all-new different perspective towards them.

 Everyone is unique; everyone behaves differently.
 People whom you surround yourself have their way.
 Learn it.
 Understand it.
 Life will be so much easy and enjoyable.
 It was not easy to live with friends for years like Tanmay, Prabhat, Govind, Vipin, Hemant, Nitin.
 Lots of discords, fights, arguments, and whatnot.
 They understood me and I understood them, finding their behavior like what makes them angry, what to avoid and what not to say.
 It made life much easier and peaceful.

 ### Give gallis, a lot, believe me, help you overcome a lot of stressful things and from problems.

 I'm not used to abusing back in time, not this time also if you do not include the famous Banarasi Gali.
+Haha.
 But still I seldom abuse people but I m used to say these to things like my laptop, smartphone, SLR when they don't work the way they should.
 When I put hours to code and what I get is a series of error and to just realize to start over.
 I do like to say f**k thousand times.
 And yeah it helps, let's do it in the comment section.
 Lol, no.

 ### Until you ask the answer is always no.